 ECU Europeans 2019 will introduce unified official rankings for Premier and Elite teams, meaning all Elite and Premier results will appear in a unified results table, where all Premier teams will rank above Elite teams.

-Additionally, the Europeans competition scheme will also be see some changes starting next year.
+Additionally, the Europeans competition scheme will also see some changes starting next year.

 The competition will grow to a three-day event, starting on Friday with semi-final performances, and ending on Sunday for all top five ranking teams across top level cheer and all performance cheer divisions.